ElenaFri/jabble/server/README.md

 - POST :
   - `/badger/hand` adds one or more tiles to the hand
   - `/words` records a new word (which may be valid or not)
+  - `/words/play` places a word on the board
 - PUT :
   - `/badger/hand` inits hand (like in the beginning of the game or if Badger wants to change all tiles)